V-Sekai/manuals/decisions/20230531-godot-engine-learning.md

-# Propose a solution to improve V-Sekai contributors' design skills for navigating 3D environments
+# Proposed: Propose a solution to improve V-Sekai contributors' design skills for navigating 3D environments

 ## Metadata